Breaking Ground: The Prince George

 For decades the Prince George Hotel, with its burnished wood, lavishly detailed ceilings and classical columns welcomed visitors to Edith Wharton's New York.
 But then the hotel declined, becoming one of New York's notorious welfare hotels of the Bowery in the 1980s, when it housed about 1,600 people.
 The city closed it in 1989.

 Today, the hotel on East 28th Street has reopened, combining aspects of both of its previous incarnations.
-It once again provides housing to the formerly homeless, but the number of residents is far less, and they are able to take advantage of supportive services right in the building.
+It once again provides housing to the formerly homeless, but the number of residents is far less, and they are able to take advantage of supportive services within the building.
 At the same time, the Prince George has been restored to its former glory in what now has become one of Manhattan's official historic districts, Madison Square North, with particular attention to its once-again elegant ballroom, a grand gathering place.
 Supportive social services are provided by the Center for Urban Community Services (CUCS).